By Abbie Hayutin, USAT Level 1 Coach

 Triathlon in those early days was a melting pot of ideas.
 It was an exciting time.
 Sometimes they worked, sometimes they didn’t.
 But through trial and error, I started to develop a training philosophy and “fell in love” not with the boy, but with the sport.
 And it has been a life-long Love Story ever since!

-Take the first step in creating your own Triathlon Story by attending the complimentary Zero to Tri Hero Sprint Triathlon 14-Week Program Informational Meeting on Tuesday, March 8, 2022 at 6:30pm at Club Greenwood.
-You will meet past program participants and be inspired by featured keynote speaker Eli Hemming, World Ranked Triathlon Champion.
+Take the first step in creating your own Triathlon Story by attending the complimentary Zero to Tri Hero Sprint Triathlon 14-Week Program Informational Meeting on Tuesday, April 11, 2023 at 6:30pm at Club Greenwood.
+You will meet past program participants and be inspired by featured keynote speaker Tim Hola, World-Ranked Ironman Age Group Champion and Norseman Finisher.
 And who knows, you may just “Fall in Love” with Triathlon, too!

 Did you enjoy this post?